wyne-ybanez/Fast-Travel/README.md

 Project Link: https://wyne-ybanez.github.io/self-driving-car-delivery/

+This project aims to create an interactive front end layout for ordering a self driving car taxi booking service called 'Fast-Travel'.

+The project incorporates a few of Google's API particularly Directions API, Geocoding API, Geolocation API, Maps JavaScript API, Places API.
+The project also utilises a customer service functionality which will send a summary of the user's order through EmailJS.

+The target audience for this project are its customers/users.
+It will allow them to order/book a self driving taxi which they can customise via a specification form.
+Through the numerous forms on the website, they can also choose where their starting point and destination is via the Google Maps API feature on the project.

 ## Table of contents

  - [Project Goal](#Project-Goal)
  - [UX](#UX)
  - [User Stories](#User-Stories)
  - [Design](#Design-In-depth)
  - [Features](#Features)
  - [Testing](#Testing)
  - [Technologies](#technologies-used)
  - [Deployment](#deployment)
  - [Credits](#credits)
  - [Known Bugs](#known-bugs)
  - [Design Changes](#design-changes)
  - [Future Implementations](#future-implementations)
  - [Acknowledgements](#acknowledgements)

-## Project Goal

-This project aims to create an interactive front end layout for ordering a self driving car taxi service called 'Fast-Travel'.

-The target audience for this project are its customers/users.
-It will allow them to order a self driving cab which they can customise via a specification form.
-They can also choose where their starting point and destination is via the Google Maps API feature on the project.

 ## UX